tlylt/LeetCodeAnki/README.md

 # LeetCodeAnki
 **TLDR**: LeetCode + Spaced Repetition

+Reflecting & fine-tuning my strategy:
+- For questions that have proved to be difficult to handle, I should leave them out and think hard about how to come up with their solutions.
+Hopefully that will reduce friction and not impact the overall pipeline (as seen in the missing targets for some months in 2022)

 # Tools
 - [Anki - Powerful, intelligent flash cards](https://apps.ankiweb.net/)
 - [LeetHub - Automatically sync your code to GitHub](https://github.com/QasimWani/LeetHub)